Suits (2011–…): Season 5, Episode 2 - Compensation - full transcript

 what it looks like.

-And I'm guessing you don't
+And I'm guessing

-want me to sign it.
+you don't want me to sign it?

-No, l don't.
-Because he's been trying
+because he's been trying

-to control me my entire life
+to control me my entire life,

-and I'm not going to
+and I'm not gonna

 let him do that with this.